BenjaminCrothers/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  Closure is how variables can be accessed.
+Closure is like hereditary selfishness that increases with each generation, where each child demands access to its parents but refuses to share upwards.
+Functions refuse to share any nested variables outside of themselves, while block-level scoped things will not share const and var to things outside of themselves.
+All things share with their children.

 2. Study the following code, then answer the questions below.

 ```js